juanluispaz/ts-sql-query/docs/queries/dynamic-queries.md

 - create a custom boolean condition that you can use in a where (by example), calling the `dynamicConditionFor` method in the connection object.
 - create a query where it is possible to pick the columns to be returned by the query.
+- define an optional join in a select query.
+That join only must be included in the final query if the table involved in the join is used in the final query.
+For example, a column of the joined table was picked or used in a dynamic where.

 ```ts
 const firstNameContains = 'ohn';